Top 10 Grand Festivals in Bhutan

 Festivals in Bhutan can be divided into three categories: traditional festivals, non-religious festivals and religious festivals.
-Except for the National Day, the King’s Birthday, and the ascension of the throne, most festivals of Bhutan are calculated according to the Bhutanese calendar.
+Except for National Day, the King’s Birthday, and the ascension of the throne, most festivals of Bhutan are calculated according to the Bhutanese calendar.
 Therefore, festivals in Bhutan have different dates on the Gregorian calendar every year.

 Bhutan festivals are colorful and mainly celebrate religious events.
 Bhutan Tshechu festival is the most distinctive and solemn Buddhist festival.
-Celebrations held in various Bhutan places such as Paro, Punakha and Thimphu, etc. to commemorate Guru Padmasambhava.
+Celebrations are held in various Bhutan places such as Paro, Punakha and Thimphu, etc. to commemorate Guru Padmasambhava.
 Tsechu Festival has spiritual connotations, and the perception of spiritual power can be evoked by mask dances.
 Through it, you can gain insight into Tibetan Buddhism and Bhutan traditions.

 Here we introduce the top 10 grand Bhutan festivals and arrange them in the order of the Gregorian calendar.
 With this information, you can add relevant festivals to your Bhutan tour.